-- That on or about (date) (specify) was a witness or a person about to be called as a witness in an action or proceeding; - 2.
-That on that date, in the county of (county) the defendant conferred, or offered or agreed to confer, a benefit upon (specify); and - 3.
-That the defendant did so upon an agreement or understanding that (specify's) testimony at such action or proceeding would thereby be influenced.
+- That on or about (date), (specify) was a witness or a person about to be called as a witness in an action or proceeding; - 2.
+That on that date, in the county of (county), the defendant, (defendant's name), conferred, or offered or agreed to confer, a benefit upon (specify); and - 3.
+That the defendant did so upon an agreement or understanding that (specify) would absent himself/herself from, or otherwise avoid or seek to avoid appearing or testifying at, such action or proceeding.